Rails best practices

 - Order ActiveRecord associations above ActiveRecord validations.

-- Order controller contents: filters, public methods, private methods.
+- Order the controller contents: filters, public methods, private methods.

 - Order i18n translations alphabetically by key name.